Español English

 Fertilize with compost or manure in winter and once with mineral fertilizer in spring.

-They are propagated in late summer by tender cuttings and in early spring by woody cuttings.
+Japanese ivy is propagated in late summer by tender cuttings and in early spring by woody cuttings.

 Images of the climbing plant Parthenocissus tricuspidata or Boston ivy